Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 Lower the weights slowly until your forearms fully stretch, turn your palms towards you, and curl your arm back to the starting position.

-Use reverse curls if you are ready to work your entire forearms with the curls.
-Reverse curl involves holding a barbell in a reverse grip with your hands hip-width apart.
+Perform reverse curls with a barbell held in a reverse grip for full forearm engagement, hands hip-width apart.

 Curl it up, keeping your elbow close to your sides.
 Pause for a few seconds as you lift, then slowly lower your arm.